shanest/color-learning/README.md

 To see how an experiment is defined and to play with defining your own, you can check out the [`main_experiment`](https://github.com/shanest/color-learning/blob/master/run_experiment.py#L141) method, which itself repeatedly calls [`run_trial`](https://github.com/shanest/color-learning/blob/master/run_experiment.py#L31).

+The algorithm for generating artificial color naming systems (and some utility methods for it) are in `partition.py`.

 ## Analyzing the Data

 The regression and commonality analysis reported can be run via